mose/hubot-meetbot/README.md

 - `MEETBOT_NOAUTH` - if defined, it will bypass the need to be admin to use the meetbot admin commands
 - `MEETBOT_AUTH_GROUP` - if defined it will permit group specified to use the meetbot admin commands
+- `MEETBOT_TZ` - will be used for displaying the output times and dates according to the timezone.
+If not set, it will use UTC.

 It's also advised to use a brain persistence plugin, whatever it is, to persist ongoing meeting sessions between restarts.